michaelsbradleyjr/vps-setup/README.md

 This setting is certainly convenient, but wouldn't be such a good idea on a multi-tenant box.
 However, as I'm typically the only one who accessses my VPSs, and since I lock down sshd quite tightly (see notes below), the security concerns of doing this are mostly alleviated.

-One caveat to mention -- any publicly accessible network services (e.g. node.js scripts) should *not* be run as this sudo-enabled normal user, but as another non-sudoers user, or with the help of setuid/setgid and an unprivileged user/group like www-data.
+One caveat to mention -- any publicly accessible network services (e.g. node.js scripts running on a cloud server) should *not* be run as this sudo-enabled normal user, but as another non-sudoers user, or with the help of setuid/setgid and an unprivileged user/group like www-data.